SkyeWrenbrook/password-manager-cpp/README.md

 - Input is currently handled with `std::cin`, so values with spaces will be split at the first space.

 ## Future Improvements
-- add persistent storage (file I/O or database integration) to retain data across sessions
+- Add persistent storage (file I/O or database integration) to retain data across sessions
-- improve input handling to support full strings and prevent malformed entries
+- Improve input handling to support full strings and prevent malformed entries
-- introduce password hashing or encryption to protect stored credentials
+- Introduce password hashing or encryption to protect stored credentials
-- refactor into a structured class-based design for better scalability and maintainability
+- Refactor into a structured class-based design for better scalability and maintainability
-- integrate with a database layer (SQLite) for long-term storage and querying
+- Integrate with a database layer (SQLite) for long-term storage and querying
-- add validation and error handling to improve data integrity
+- Add validation and error handling to improve data integrity